Poiseuille flow of soft polycrystals in 2D rough channels: Results

-Qualitatively new flow behaviour emerges when the channel is narrow $(w\approx{10d})$, and the rheological response is probed in the vicinity of the yield threshold ($\sigma_w=6.4$).
-The moving polycrystal disintegrates into chunks of crystallites and fluid like patches, along the length of the channel; see Fig.\ref{fig3}.
-In the upper four panels, we show snapshots of particle positions, with time increasing upwards, as indicated, using the disorder variable representation, which clearly differentiates the crystalline and fluid zones.
-We also observe that the density in the fluid zone is also relatively less.
-In the bottom most panel (which is a replica of the panel just above it), we superpose the particle velocities, in few narrow vertical strips.
+Qualitatively new flow behaviour emerges when the channel is narrow $(w\approx{10d})$, and the rheological response is probed in the vicinity of the yield threshold ($\sigma_w=6.4$); see the marked location in Fig.\ref{fig.phase_dia}.
+The moving polycrystal disintegrates into chunks of crystallites and fluid-like patches, along the length of the channel; see Fig.\ref{fig3}.
+In the upper four panels (Fig.\ref{fig3}(a)), we show time evolution of snapshots of particle positions, with time increasing upwards as indicated, using the $\Psi_6$ representation which clearly differentiates the crystalline and fluid zones.
+We also observe that the density in the fluid zone is relatively less.
+In Fig.\ref{fig3}(b), we superpose the particle velocities, in few narrow vertical strips, corresponding to the panel just above it.
 It is evident that the particles in the fluid zones move fast while the crystalline zones are nearly static with small random velocities.
 Yet, the flow profile $v_x(y)$, averaged along the flow direction ($\hat x$), is parabolic (see inset of Fig.\ref{fig.phase_dia}), which is mainly contributed by the liquid like regions, where the profile is strongly parabolic.
 Thus, from the average flow profile, it is not possible to guess about the underlying density stratification.
 Although the solid-liquid interfaces are not sharp in Fig.\ref{fig3}, it appears that the interface is moving left, in the opposite direction of the main flow.
 Before probing this in details, we note that density waves were reported in gravity-driven granular flows and traffic flows \cite{densitywavegranular,kerner1993cluster}.
 Also, in experiments with driven, dense colloidal suspensions, backward moving density waves were reported \cite{poonexpt, experiment_fluid_back_flow} and modelled \cite{starktheory}.
 However, note here, that in our case, we have no explicit solvent, as was invoked in discussing such observations in experiments \cite{poonexpt} or for modeling \cite{starktheory}.